discordx-ts/discordx/docs/src/general/intents.md

 # Intents
-You must now specify the "**intents**" of your bot when you initialize the Client, it specify wich informations your bot receive from the Discord's servers, **it's different from the permissions**
+You must specify the "**intents**" of your bot when you initialize the Client, it specify wich informations your bot receive from the Discord's servers, **it's different from the permissions**

 *Maintaining a stateful application can be difficult when it comes to the amount of data you're expected to process, especially at scale.
 Gateway Intents are a system to help you lower that computational burden.*